-With Kajabi, you can make mini courses that are basically interactive, one-video courses that you can use to help people know what they need from a product.
+With Kajabi vs, you can make mini online courses that are basically interactive, one-video courses that you can use to help people know what they need from a product.
 If you end up selling products on your website, or even just multiple courses in different niches, you can use this to help deliver people from a prospect to a lead, and narrow down what they’re looking for.

-At any rate, both course builders deliver linear, modular content once your students actually get into the virtual classroom, consisting of video, text, and image-based viewable content, as well as DLC.
+At any rate, both Kajabi and Thinkific online course builders deliver linear, modular content once your students actually get into the virtual classroom, consisting of the video library, text, and image-based viewable content, as well as DLC.

 How Hard is it to Make a Course?

 On either platform, it’s dead simple to make an online course.
 The course creation process has been made as simple as possible.

-Thinkific has a relatively clean process to set up a course, but because they add features all the time, they make extensive online information available to you so that you can navigate their site and course building options with ease.
+Thinkific has a relatively clean course creation process, but because they add features all the time, they make extensive online information available to you so that you can navigate their site and course-building options with ease.

 They’ll literally tell you which buttons to click; it’s that simple.
 Even if you don’t use the FAQ or blogs, you’ll still be able to master Thinkific in little to no time at all.

-It’s a hard toss-up here because Kajabi also offers a handhold through most of the process, but their FAQ and online chapters are limited compared to what Thinkific offers.
+Comparing Kajabi vs Thinkific, it’s a hard toss-up here because Kajabi also offers a handhold through most of the process, but their FAQ and online chapters are limited compared to what Thinkific offers.
 The course creation process is different however very simple using drag and drop features.